 Full rate: FJD $3,400

 Inclusions: All food, accommodation and training materials for six days and six nights.
 Travel to and from the venue is not included.

 Course fees are in Fiji dollars and can be paid in full via credit card through our secure payment facility.
 Organisations are able to request to receive an invoice.

 Further instructions regarding course logistics will be provided upon payment of course fees.

 Essential Course Information

-This is a six-day, intensive, residential course and includes both indoor and outdoor activities.
+This is a five and a half day, intensive, residential course and includes both indoor and outdoor activities.

 Travel and Accommodation

 Please arrange your own travel to and from our training venues.
 Accommodation is included in the course fee.